wehr-to/secure-git-fundamentals/README.md

 # Secure Git Fundamentals for Security Engineers

-This repo is your complete guide to mastering Git and GitHub workflows — not just as a developer, but as a security engineer who needs to understand version control from a *defensive*, *forensic*, and *collaborative* lens.
+This repo is your complete guide to mastering Git and GitHub workflows, not just as a developer, but as a security engineer who needs to understand version control from a *defensive*, *forensic*, and *collaborative* lens.

 ## 🔐 Why Git Matters in Security